60

 ROI Score: 60/100 · Fair Value

-Ohio University-Zanesville Campus earns a 60/100 ROI score and a Fair Value tier -- a result driven almost entirely by extreme cost-efficiency.
+Ohio University-Zanesville Campus earns a 60/100 ROI score and a Fair Value tier - a result driven almost entirely by extreme cost-efficiency.
 This is a regional branch campus serving rural Muskingum County and surrounding Appalachian Ohio, primarily offering 2-year associate's pathways and bachelor's completion programs through Ohio University's main campus.
-Net price is just $5,746 against $6,362 in-state tuition -- among the lowest in our database.
+Net price is just $5,746 against $6,362 in-state tuition - among the lowest in our database.
 Total four-year cost is $22,984 (note that most students attend 2 years here before transferring or completing).
 Median earnings six years after entry are $35,900, climbing to $52,581 by year ten.
 The implied payback period is 9.3 years.
-The earnings premium of 76.5% over a high-school graduate is exceptional (96/100 sub-score) -- the strongest in this batch -- which combined with rock-bottom cost produces a healthy ROI despite serious problems elsewhere.
+The earnings premium of 76.5% over a high-school graduate is exceptional (96/100 sub-score) - the strongest in our dataset - which combined with rock-bottom cost produces a healthy ROI despite serious problems elsewhere.
 Median federal debt is $21,056, producing a 0.587 debt-to-earnings ratio.
-The dominant problem is completion: just 21.6% of students who start finish a credential at this campus -- which reflects how branch campuses work statistically (many transfer to main campus before completing and don't count as completers here) but also genuine retention challenges.
+The dominant problem is completion: just 21.6% of students who start finish a credential at this campus - which reflects how branch campuses work statistically (many transfer to main campus before completing and don't count as completers here) but also genuine retention challenges.
 Repayment performance is weak at 68% three-year.
 The honest read: for cost-conscious students using OU-Zanesville as a 2-year transfer pathway to main campus, this is one of the best entry points in Ohio's system; the headline completion rate misrepresents the actual student journey.

 Payback Period